A Survey of Current Issues

 Chapter 4: Environmental Policy Under Imperfect Competition

-* Till Requate 1.
+4. Environmental policy under imperfect competition* Till Requate 1.
 INTRODUCTION It is well known that due to their static eﬃciency economists prefer marketbased instruments of environmental policy such as emission taxes and tradable permits, to command and control.
 According to the Pigouvian rule, the optimal price of pollution should be equal to marginal social damage.
 Thus, since competitive ﬁrms equalize their marginal abatement costs to the price of pollution, notably an emission tax rate or a price for tradable permits, a socially optimal allocation can be decentralized.
 This is because (a) marginal abatement costs are levelled out among all the polluters, and (b) marginal abatement costs are equalized to marginal damage.
 At an early stage, Buchanan and Stubblebine (1962) and Buchanan (1969) challenged the Pigouvian paradigm by pointing out that a monopolist distorts the market allocation by holding down output.
 Therefore, a Pigouvian tax established to regulate emissions by a polluting monopolist would exacerbate the distortion.
 Starting from this observation, Buchanan (1969) launches a general attack against emission taxes in imperfectly competitive markets.
-He writes ‘This note is presented as a contribution to the continuing dismantling of the Pigouvian tradition in applied economics’ and ‘the whole approach of the Pigouvian tradition is responsible for many confusions in applied economics that are slowly to be clariﬁed . . . making the marginal private cost as faced by the decision-taking unit equal to marginal social cost does not provide the Aladdin’s Lamp for the applied welfare theorist, and the sooner he recognizes this the better.’
-Finally, on the relationship...
+He writes ‘This note is presented as a contribution to the continuing dismantling of the Pigouvian tradition in applied economics’ and ‘the whole approach of the Pigouvian tradition is responsible for many confusions in applied economics that are slowly to be clariﬁed . . . making the marginal private cost as faced by the decision-taking unit equal to marginal social cost does not provide the Aladdin’s Lamp for the applied welfare theorist, and the sooner he recognizes this...

 You are not authenticated to view the full text of this chapter or article.